 In this formula, I’m trying to find the inputs for the start date.
 I used the DATE function to get the year (FiscalYearSelected) and the start month (FinancialStartMonth).

-When I’m selecting a customer, I have a column which has the financial year start month (FY Start Month column) under the Customer_List table.
+When I’m selecting a customer, I have a column that has the financial year start month (FY Start Month column) under the Customer_List table.
 Basically, I’m just capturing that information here.

 Then, I can easily capture that year’s value here.